thomatou/Spotipy/README.md

-### Spotify: how to retrieve your saved music, format it neatly, and keep it locally
+#### Spotify: how to retrieve your saved music, format it neatly, and keep it locally

+##### Intro and overview

-The code in this repo allows any Spotify user (with a free or paid subscription) to download the entirety of one's Spotify library ('Liked songs') from Youtube, ensuring that the info relating to those files is appropriately formatted; thus enabling the user to keep a well-organized library in iTunes.
+The python scripts in this repo allow any Spotify user (with a free or paid subscription) to download the entirety of one's Spotify library ('Liked songs') from Youtube, ensuring that the info relating to those files is appropriately formatted; thus enabling the user to keep a well-organized library in iTunes.

 Briefly, the code contained in `get_track_list_download.py` retrieves the list of a user's saved songs.
 The information contained in this list of songs is passed to the `ytmdl` command from the eponymous [package](https://github.com/deepjyoti30/ytmdl), which enables downloading of the corresponding songs from Youtube.